Christian Friedrich Schwarz

-Christian Frederick Schwarz (with spellings including Friedrich and Schwartz or Swartz) (8 October 1726 – 13 February 1798) was a German Lutheran missionary to India.
-He was known for his linguistic skills, with knowledge of Latin, Greek, Hebrew, Sanskrit, Tamil, Urdu, Persian, Marathi, and Telugu and worked with the British to serve as an emissary of peace and sent to the court of Haider Ali in Mysore.
-He worked alongside the Indian royal families, tutoring the Raja Serfoji of Tanjore, and was influential in establishing Protestant Christianity in southern India.
+Christian Frederick Schwarz (also spelled Friedrich and surname also rendered as Schwartz or Swartz) (8 October 1726 – 13 February 1798) was a German Lutheran missionary to India.
+He was known for his linguistic skills, with knowledge of Latin, Greek, Hebrew, Sanskrit, Tamil, Urdu, Persian, Marathi, and Telugu.
+He served the British on diplomatic missions, including one to the court of Haider Ali in Mysore.
+Schwarz also worked alongside the Indian royal families, serving as a tutor to Raja Serfoji of Tanjore, and was influential in establishing Protestant Christianity in southern India.